Quotes for student use, extracted from various questions people have asked me about sound and design.

 You have to maintain a large contact base to stay in work consistently.
 It’s easier if you live close to a major metropolitan centre to do this, though many commute long distances in order to avoid city living.
 Being self-employed you receive no benefits or holiday pay, and you have to keep careful track of your finances and bookings.
 Work is often at short notice so it is difficult to plan long-term commitments such as holidays.

 Some people might not like it, but I love the variety and unpredictability of work.
 It’s very hard to get bored.
 And I mostly control my own hours, wear what I like and am my own boss.

-How important have other skills like organisation, communication and networking been to your career?
+How important have other skills, such as organisation, communication and networking, been to your career?

 i have learnt to be very diplomatic as tempers can get heated during production weeks.
 I have to be disciplined and manage my time and resources carefully - my deadline is 1000 people listening closely to my work- you can't cover it up if you are late or your work is sub-standard.
 If I blow it someone else will get employed next time.
 So you also have to be good under pressure!

 I have no daily routine, but I work a similiar schedule often when shows are opening.
 I will often spend day-times of the last few weeks of a shows rehearsal in the rehearsal room watching how things are developing, and often creating sound in response and adding it into rehearsals.
 The first week of technical rehearsals typically run 10am - 10pm and is where we move the show into the theatre and all the elements together for the first time.
 At some point the show will open, which is when I leave that project and move on to the next one.